kumaradi9508/IPL-Performance-Analytics-Dashboard/README.md

 ## 📈 Key Insights Uncovered

 - **Mumbai Indians lead in total wins (155)**, but **Gujarat Titans have the best win percentage (60.9%)** despite being one of the newest franchises
-- Captains **field first in ~66% of matches**, yet winning the toss only translates to a match win **51.7%** of the time — a much smaller edge than commonly assumed
 - **AB de Villiers** holds the most Player of the Match awards (25), ahead of Chris Gayle (22) and Rohit Sharma (21)
 - **Eden Gardens** has hosted the most matches (77) of any venue across IPL history
 - **Sixes per season have nearly doubled since 2021** (687 → 1,302 in 2025), reflecting more aggressive batting — likely tied to the Impact Player rule introduced in 2023